Back

 </template>

 This component fetches the user list using the useUsers composable and renders it in a simple loop.
+The composable abstracts away the implementation details of how users are retrieved.

 Conclusion